ycrc/ycrc.github.io/docs/ai/pythonpackages.md

 - [flash attention](https://docs.ycrc.yale.edu/clusters-at-yale/ai/pythonpackages/#flash-attention)

-If you do not see a recipe for a package you need help with, please contact research.computing@yale.edu for help installing the package/program.
+If you do not see a recipe for a package you need help with, please [contact us](https://docs.ycrc.yale.edu/#get-help) for help installing the package/program.

 ##Common Error Associated with AI/ML Packages